Stabilizer Code-Generic Universal Fault-Tolerant Quantum Computation: Introduction

 To address these limitations, we propose a different direction for achieving universal fault-tolerant quantum computation.
-We introduce a novel, stabilizer code-generic framework that achieves universality via a strategy we term ancilla mediation, a technique where ancilla registers are used strictly for communication or gate transformation without storing data themselves.
+We introduce a novel, stabilizer code-generic (SCG) framework that achieves universality via a strategy we term ancilla mediation, a technique where ancilla registers are used strictly for communication or gate transformation without storing data themselves.
 By utilizing helper codes in this mediation, we circumvent the restriction that no single code can have a transversal implementation of a universal gate set~\cite{eastinKnill} without relying on the established methods mentioned above.
 In contrast with code concatenation and code switching, we achieve universal fault-tolerant quantum computation on arbitrary, heterogeneous stabilizer codes (i.e., stabilizer code-generic).
-The data information always remains in its initial codes and registers, thereby preserving the properties of the underlying codes, including their distances and error correcting capabilities.
-In contrast with magic state distillation, our technique is deterministic and does not consume ancilla registers, making the additional registers reusable.
+The data information always remains in its initial codes and registers, thereby preserving the properties of the underlying codes, including their distances and error-correcting capabilities.
+In contrast with standard, post-selected magic state distillation, our technique is deterministic and does not consume ancilla registers, making the additional registers reusable.
+In contrast to pieceable fault tolerance, the SCG circuits shown in this work do not change depending on the data codes and have no restriction on the type of stabilizer code.

 We target the Clifford+$T$ logical gate set, which is a known universal gate set~\cite{cliffordPlusNonclifford,latticeSurgery,magicStateRobustness}, while also supporting operation between data encoded in different QEC codes.
 Both of these tasks are achieved through the use of ancilla registers encoded with the generalized Shor code ($GSC$)~\cite{generalizedShorCode}.
 The particularly useful properties of this code enable transversal logical controlled-X and controlled-Z gates targeting any stabilizer code.
 In addition to $GSC$, one additional stabilizer code that has a fault-tolerant implementation of a $T$ logical gate must be used to achieve the full, universal set.
 For example, triorthogonal codes are a well-documented class of such codes~\cite{triorthogonal,triorthogonal_generation}.